securitytxt/security-txt/draft-foudil-securitytxt.md

 as per {{!RFC5785}}.
 A security.txt file located under the top-level path SHOULD either redirect (as per section 6.4 of {{!RFC7231}}) to the security.txt file under the /.well-known/ path or be used as a fallback if the ".well-known" path cannot be used.

-If retrieval of a "security.txt" file results in a redirect (as per section 6.4 of {{!RFC7231}}), the implementors MUST NOT follow redirects that lead to another domain or subdomain but SHOULD follow redirects within the same domain name
+If retrieval of a "security.txt" file from the top-level path results in a redirect (as per section 6.4 of {{!RFC7231}}), the implementors MUST NOT follow redirects that lead to another domain or subdomain but SHOULD follow redirects within the same domain name